 - Time for 10 leaders meeting for 2 hours = 10 * 1000 * 2 = 20,000/-

 Now that you have understood that meetings have a cost.
-It is no brainer to understand why having effective meetings is very important for any organization as a significant portion of time of its employees is spent on meetings.
+It is no brainer to understand why having effective meetings is very important for any organization as a significant portion of its employees’ time is spent on meetings.

-First and foremost with proper planning and preparation, any meeting can be effective and enjoyable.
-If the facilitator plans properly and executes flawlessly and has proper follow-up the meeting will be effective.
+First and foremost, with proper planning and preparation, any meeting can be effective and enjoyable.
+If the facilitator plans properly and executes flawlessly, and has a proper follow-up, the meeting will be effective.

 The effective meetings tips can be divided into three parts